 Power users are people who use your app 10+ times per month and Loyal users are people who return to your app within 3 months of their first session.

-In 2016 Silicon Valley’s analyst Andrew Chen analyzed over 125 million mobile games and apps that were available on Google Play Store and had over 10,000 downloads.
+In 2016 a Silicon Valley analyst, Andrew Chen analyzed over 125 million mobile games and apps that had over 10,000 downloads on Google Play Store.
 Here’s what he found out:

-- average app loses 77% of its users in the first 3 days of the install
+- the average app loses 77% of its users in the first 3 days of the install

-- after a month, 90% of users stopped using the app.
+- after a month, 90% of users stop using the app.

-- after 3 months, 5% of your users will continue using it.
+- after 3 months, 5% of users will continue using it.

 Source: Geckoboard DAU/MAU Ratio

-In conclusion, if you manage to get users to play the game for the first 3 days, they’re much more likely to continue playing it over a longer period of time.
+In conclusion, if you manage to get your users to play your game for the first 3 days, they’re much more likely to continue playing it over a longer period of time.